-PainSci summary of Keenan 2011?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Keenan 2011: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆?3-star ratings are for typical studies with no more (or less) than the usual common problems.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+Links to other papers and more general information are provided wherever possible.

 Do running shoes have positive or negative impacts on joints?
 Researchers analyzed peak joint forces in barefoot walking versus three different types of shoes: stability, motion control, and cushion.
-Results showed an increase in knee and hip flexion forces in all shod conditions during the early stance phase, mostly due to increased step length.
+Results showed an increase in knee and hip flexion forces in all shod conditions during the early stance phase (the part of our gait when we are “standing” for a split second), mostly due to increased step length.
 This is not clear evidence that “shoes are bad” — more forces are not necessarily bad — but it is an interesting addition to the debate about the biomechanics of shoes versus going barefoot.

 ~ Paul Ingraham

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.